jadecobra/python_tdd_exercises/source/calculator/calculator_1/calculator.rst

     uv add --requirement requirements.txt

-  the terminal_ shows that it installed `pytest-watcher`_ and its dependencies
+  the terminal_ shows that it installed `pytest-watcher`_ and its dependencies.

 * I use `pytest-watcher`_ to run the tests automatically